-\paragraph{Shortcomings of the Asymptotic Regime} While the literature provides a detailed understanding of the asymptotic regime, many interesting questions are unanswered in the non-asymptotic regime.
+\paragraph{Shortcomings of the asymptotic regime} While the literature provides a detailed understanding of the asymptotic regime, many interesting questions are unanswered in the non-asymptotic regime.
 Recent works \citep{chen2017nearly, simchowitz_2017_simulator, mason_2020_FindingAllEpsilon, Marjani2022OnTC} have shown that the sample complexity is affected by strong moderate confidence terms (independent of $\delta$).
-Strikingly, the analysis of \citet{jourdan_2022_TopTwoAlgorithms} applies to the $\beta$-EB-TC algorithm whose empirical stopping times can be several order of magnitude larger than other Top Two algorithms for $\delta = 0.01$.
+The analysis of \cite{jourdan_2022_TopTwoAlgorithms} applies to their $\beta$-EB-TC algorithm whose empirical stopping times is order of magnitude larger than its competitors for $\delta = 0.01$.
 Since the proof of asymptotic $\beta$-optimality hides design flaws, non-asymptotic guarantees should be derived to understand which Top Two algorithms will perform well in practice for any reasonable choice of $\delta$.